BIOS1100 – Introduction to computational models for Biosciences

 - can organize biological data, read and write such data to / from file and make graphical representations

-- can model biological systems using vector and matrix arithmetic and basic probability calculations
+- can model biological systems using difference equations, vector and matrix arithmetic and basic probability calculations

 - can document, disseminate and present simple models of biological systems